sumitmalik51/purviewlab/modules/module10.md

     ![](../images/module10/Mod7-purview6.png)

-2. Search for the name of the Service Principal (e.g. `purview-spn`), select the Service Principal from the search results, and then click **OK**.
+2. Search for the name of the Service Principal `purview-spn`, select the Service Principal from the search results, and then click **OK**.

     ![](../images/module10/10.15-spn-add.png)